 Win tickets to WBC boxing event

-Want to watch the "Battle of Champions" boxing event at The Pavilion at Far East Square on Friday?
+Want to watch the "Battle of Champions" boxing event at The Pavilion at Far East Square tomorrow?

 In partnership with The New Paper, organiser Cartel International Promotions is giving away two pairs of tickets - priced at $120 per pair - to the event, which will be headlined by a WBC Asia middleweight title bout between defending champion Azizbek Abdugofurov of Uzbekistan and Sirimongkol Singwancha of Thailand.